kenamick/game-off-2017/README.md

 Here are some hints.

-  * Don't let enemies surround you.
-Try to stack them together and hit them.
+  * Move, move, move.
+Don't let the enemies surround you.
+Try to stack them together and then hit them.
   * Kicks knock enemies back farther than punches, but they do less damage.
-  * Eat food to heal yourself.
-The bigger the dish, the more hitpoints it will restore.
+  * Get food to heal yourself.
+The bigger the dish, the more hitpoints you'll get restored.
+Also, make sure you look behind the objects in each level.

 # Development